Sedwill apologises for bringing up ‘chickenpox parties’ during Covid

 According to Mr Cummings, Lord Sedwill suggested to the then-prime minister that he should go on television and “explain that this is like the old days with chickenpox and people are going to have chickenpox parties”.

-On Wednesday, addressing families, Lord Sedwill told the inquiry: “These were private exchanges and I certainly had not expected for this to become public.
+On Wednesday, addressing families, the former top civil servant told the inquiry: “These were private exchanges and I certainly had not expected for this to become public.

 “I understand how, in particular the interpretation that has been put on it, it must have come across as someone in my role was both heartless and thoughtless about this and I genuinely am neither.
 But I do understand the distress that must have caused and I apologise for that.”